Sleep Like a Baby with These Bedtime Teas

 5. Valerian Root

-The Valerian root has a long recorded history of being used to aid sleep and reduce stress.
-Among the issues it treats are stress, nervousness, headaches, and heart palpitations.
+The Valerian root has a long recorded history of aiding sleep and reducing stress.
+Researches reveal that it can treat stress, nervousness, headaches, and heart palpitations.
 Valerian root extract improves sleep without the side effects of conventional sleep aids.
 Several people find the taste and odour of valerian root unpleasant.
-If you want to improve the taste of your tea, try adding a dash of honey or maple syrup.
+If you want to enhance the taste of your tea, try adding a dash of honey or maple syrup.

 7. Peppermint Tea